dabreegster/route_snapper/route-snapper/pkg/README.md

 You must specify `boxZoom: false` when creating your [Map](https://maplibre.org/maplibre-gl-js-docs/api/map/), or shift-click for drawing freehand points won't work.
+Likewise, you need to disable `doubleClickZoom` so that you can double click to end a route.

 ### Using with mapbox-gl-draw